The most indulgent bun we have ever made. Our favorite!

 Sprinkle on the slivered almonds and bake the proofed buns in the oven for 22 to 25 minutes (depending on your oven of course).

 Leave to cool slightly.
 Prepare the glaze by mixing icing sugar, vanilla and water to form a smooth paste and brush on top of the buns.
-You can of course add lemon juice or other flavors to the glaze if you want to.
+You can add lemon juice or other flavors to the glaze if you want to.

 The ‘day in advance’ dough way